February 22, June 23, October 23

-On Monday at Terce, Sext, and None, the remaining nine sections of Psalm 119 are said, three sections at each hour.
-Psalm 119 is thus completed in two days, Sunday and Monday.
+On Monday at Terce, Sext, and None, the remaining nine sections of Psalm 118 are said, three sections at each hour.
+Psalm 118 is thus completed in two days, Sunday and Monday.
 On Tuesday, three psalms are said at each of the hours of Terce, Sext, and None.
-These are the nine Psalms 120-128.
+These are the nine Psalms 119 through 127.
 The same psalms are repeated at these hours daily up to Sunday.
 Likewise, the arrangement of the hymns, readings, and versicles for these days remain the same.
-In this way, Psalm 119 will always begin on Sunday.
+In this way, Psalm 118 will always begin on Sunday.

-It is on Sunday that we particularly focus on the foundation of our faith and so begin each week of prayer from there.
 As St Paul says “…if Christ has not been raised, then our proclamation has been in vain and your faith has been in vain.”
 (1 Cor 15:14, NRSV).
-The Resurrection colours everything; it is Jesus alive and it is our destiny.
+The Resurrection colours everything; it is Jesus alive, and it is our destiny.

-The Rule, in its prayers and communal life in general, provides freedom with context, within structure.
+The rule, in its prayers and communal life in general, provides freedom with context, within structure.
 At its best, this structure supports a self-expression that is a vocational journey into living uniquely.
 This type of living is a learning to love.
 The human expression of love is always freedom within context, within a structure that does not serve itself.
-The Rule’s context is community – wherever that community finds you, be it a monastery, a family, a relationship, a friendship, or your meditation group.
+The rule’s structure is community – wherever that community finds you, be it a monastery, a family, a relationship, a friendship, or your meditation group.

 Our life, like a bird, has escaped from the snare of the fowler.